Olympus E-420 vs E-600

 - More detail: Has more megapixels (12.2 vs 10MP), which boosts linear resolution by 11%.

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - Faster burst: Shoots at higher frequency (4 vs 3.5 flaps/sec) to capture the decisive moment.

-- Sharper images: Has stabilization technology build-in to reduce the impact of hand-shake.
+- Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.

 - More affordable: Was released into a lower priced segment (25 percent cheaper at launch).

 - More modern: Was introduced somewhat (1 year and 5 months) more recently.

 If the count of relative strengths (bullet points above) is taken as a measure, the E-600 is the clear winner of the contest (9 : 2 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.